-LIB 601 0 units Introduction to Information 36 hours lecture
+LIB 601 0 units

+Information and Media Literacy 36 hours lecture

-This course will assist students in accessing and evaluating information.
-Topics include the landscape of credible information, bias in media, fake news, deep fakes, and the roles libraries play in providing access to credible information.
+This course is designed to assist students in mastering the access and evaluation of information across several formats.
+Topics include the landscape of credible information, media literacy, factors contributing to the rise of post truth information such as fake news and deep fake videos, and the roles of libraries in providing access to credible information.